basakbuluz/Visual-Question-Answering/README.md

 _**Visual Question Answering** can be defined as the problem of trying to produce answers by analyzing the information in the picture._

-_In this problem, the questions expressed in the form of texts are a ** Natural Language Processing ** problem; each question in the production of answers within the pictures indicates a separate **Computer Vision** problem._
+_In this problem, the questions expressed in the form of texts are a **Natural Language Processing** problem; each question in the production of answers within the pictures indicates a separate **Computer Vision** problem._

-**Genel olarak sisteme bakacak olursak: / _If we look at the system in general:_**
+**Genel olarak sisteme bakacak olursak:**
+**_If we look at the system in general:_**

 ![alt text](https://github.com/basakbuluz/Visual-Question-Answering/blob/master/images/VQA1.png "Logo Title Text 1")

-**Görsel soru cevaplama problemi için geliştirilen modellerin genel yaklaşımı : / _The general approach of the models developed for the visual questioning problem is:_**
+**Görsel soru cevaplama problemi için geliştirilen modellerin genel yaklaşımı :**
+**_The general approach of the models developed for the visual questioning problem is:_**

 ![alt text](https://github.com/basakbuluz/Visual-Question-Answering/blob/master/images/VQAmodels.png "Logo Title Text 1")

 ---
-### :pushpin: Görsel Soru Cevaplama görevi için geliştirilen ve literatürdeki çalışmalarda sıklıkla kullanılan veri kümeleri / _Data sets developed for the Visual Question Answering task and frequently used in studies in the literature_
+### :pushpin: Görsel Soru Cevaplama görevi için geliştirilen ve literatürdeki çalışmalarda sıklıkla kullanılan veri kümeleri**
+**_Data sets developed for the Visual Question Answering task and frequently used in studies in the literature_**

 * [DAQUAR](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/vision-and-language/visual-turing-challenge/)
 * [COCO-QA](https://github.com/renmengye/imageqa-public/tree/master/data)